British Rail Classes 101 and 102: Post privatisation

-Following privatisation the remaining 101 sets in mainline service fell under the ownership of Angel Trains and operated by the First North Western franchise once the units from Scotland had been returned to Manchester.
+Following privatisation the remaining 101 sets in mainline service fell under the ownership of Angel Trains and operated by First North Western once the units from Scotland had been returned to Manchester.
 FNW declined to repaint the trains again, and they retained their former liveries.
 A total of 18 sets were in service initially.
 Ongoing problems with the Pacer units and the Sprinters' use on other lines meant that the 101s were called on to continue in service.
 The 101s outlasted the Class 141 Pacer in service, a type which had been intended to replace the older unit.

 The 101 was seen regularly running on the North Wales Coast Line service between Crewe and Holyhead alongside loco hauled trains as late as 1999.
 The type was unsuited to the route, and was replaced with the British Rail Class 175 from 2000.
 It fell to the 101s to run the stopping service from Manchester to Stoke-on-Trent, along with other rural routes in the north west.

 Beginning in late 2000, the age of the units was starting to tell and the remaining 101s were gradually retired.
 They were used exclusively on the Hope Valley services until the end of their career.
 The very last scheduled service for the type anywhere was run on 24 December 2003 between Rose Hill and Manchester Piccadilly at which point the final five units were decommissioned from service, and sent to Shoeburyness for storage.